Ashish-sinh/SSIP_HACK/README.md

 <br>
 <img src="ssip_hack/images/alert.png" width="800" alt="Validation Image" />

-#### Meet the Team
-Our dedicated team of experts has worked tirelessly to bring this project to life:

-- Baraiya Ashish
-- Sakariya Ronak
-- Khatri Kapil
-- Kushal Bosamiy
-- Bansi Pandya

-Feel free to reach out to our team if you have any questions or need further information
+Feel free to reach out to me  if you have any questions or need further information